minhajuddin/securebox/README.md

 # README

+## Feature List

+### MVP
- [] To be able to upload a file
+ [] A user should be able to upload a file

- [] To be able to upload a file to S3
+ [] A user should be able to see a full list of all the uploaded files [] A user should be able to download a file

+### S3
+ [] All the files should be stored on S3
+ [] Uploads and downloads should circumvent our servers and go directly to S3 using pre-signed URLs

+### Programmatic
- [] To be able to download a file to S3
+ [] A user should be able to upload a file via `curl --upload-file` [] A user should be able to download files via curl

 ---